GreekSummer/nanoka-powermod/README.md

 Theoretically, when used with a heatsink, this module can output one amps of five volts, so 5W total.
 The regulator is capable of one and a half amps but the rectifying diode is rated for 1 amp, so this is the limit.

-The max input voltage is 35V, but because of the TVS diode (which breaks down at 29.2V), the max should be 25V to stay clear from that.